irmen/prog8/docs/source/programming.rst

 	- label definition

 Subroutine
     Defines a piece of code that can be called by its name from different locations in your code.
     It accepts parameters and can return result values.
-	It can define its own variables but it's not possible to define subroutines nested in other subroutines.
+    It can define its own variables, and it is even possible to define subroutines nested inside other subroutines.
-	To keep things simple, you can only define subroutines inside code blocks from a module.
+    Their contents is scoped accordingly.

 Label
     This is a named position in your code where you can jump to from another place.
     You can jump to it with a jump statement elsewhere.
 It is also possible to use a subroutine call to a label (but without parameters and return value).

 Scope